rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 In addition to SMOTE, there are a variety of oversampling techniques contained within this package.
 Though I didn't cover it, there are also numerous undersampling techniques as well.
 One other disclaimer I want to make is that I still consider myself to be a beginner when it comes to data science and machine learning.
-And as a result, there may have been design choices I made in this model that are incorrect or is not considered a best practice.
+And as a result, there may have been design choices I made in this model that are incorrect or was not the best implementation.
 If you happen to catch anything like this, please feel free to reach out to me and let me know.
 Thanks!

+** At the time of this post, I am still working on cleaning up the Jupyter notebook used to build and run this model.
+Once I do so, I will publish the code online.